alkurbatov/squirrel/README.txt

     * No tabs only spaces.
     * Padding width is 4 spaces.
     * Trailing spaces are forbidden.
+    * Each file must end with a blank line.

 Commit rules:
     Each commit must have one of the following prefixes: